banti-kuma/expense-tracker/README.md

 To get started with Expense Tracker, follow these steps:

 # Clone the repository to your local machine.
-Navigate to the project directory.
+.Navigate to the project directory.
-Install dependencies using flutter pub get.
+.Install dependencies using flutter pub get.
-Run the application using flutter run.
+.Run the application using flutter run.
 # Features
-Expense Tracking: Record and categorize expenses for easy management.
+.Expense Tracking: Record and categorize expenses for easy management.